 This matter is before the undersigned Administrative Law Judge pursuant to MCL 400.9 and MCL 400.37 upon claimant's request for a hearing.
-After due notice, a telephone hearing was held on July 28, 2010.
-Claimant personally appeared and testified along with her aunt
+After due notice, a telephone hearing was held on August 17, 2010.
+Claimant's father appeared and testified on claimant's behalf.
+Claimant did not appear as according to his father he was not feeling well and was at home sleeping.